dynapsys/dynahost/examples/docker/README.md

 # Docker example

-This example spins up two simple web services and shows how to bridge them into the LAN using DynaHost so that each service gets its own alias IP reachable from other devices.
+This example spins up two simple web services and shows how to bridge them into the LAN using arpx so that each service gets its own alias IP reachable from other devices.

 Steps: